An Argument and the Art of Keeping Your Cool During It

-All of us can remember a time where you were in an argument and lost our cool.
-Our emotions got the better of us and we weren’t able to effectively and constructively defend our point.
+Surely you can remember a time where you were in an argument and lost your cool.
+Your emotions got the better of you, and you weren’t able to effectively and constructively defend your point.

 Knowing how to argue—if there’s no other option—isn’t easy.
-It’s not something we are taught.
+It’s not something you’re taught.

 Unfortunately, however, there are times in your personal or professional life where there’s no other option than to start these tense, complicated dialogues.

 However, if you learn how to argue well with control and intelligence and without losing your cool, you can keep your mind clear and ready to truly express yourself.